thebeau1992/RedMoon-Fantasy/README.md

 🚀 **RedMoon Fantasy** is an online MMORPG where players download the game executable directly from the website.
 This project modernizes the game’s distribution using a custom launcher/installer built via Inno Setup, PHP scripts for backend integration, Node.js for real-time communication, and a suite of modern web technologies for front-end presentation.
 The system leverages SQL Server 2022 for game data, XAMPP (Apache) for web hosting, Cloudflare for SSL/DDoS protection, and No-IP for dynamic DNS.

 > **Note:** The installer performs registry edits, file linking, and configuration to ensure seamless local execution.
+If you wish to download it via GitHub, please place it in C drive as C:\RedMoon3944 and run the Registry-Edit file as administrator within the folder.
+A direct download link can be found here: https://drive.google.com/uc?export=download&id=1qzdRTBU0fm4YHivsRS_5e-XzG7T4ffG3

 ---